drivebadger/hook-virtual/README.md

 Clone this repository as `/opt/drivebadger/hooks/hook-virtual` directory on your Drive Badger persistent partition.

-When you install this hook, you should also install [`exclude-virtual`](https://github.com/drivebadger/exclude-virtual) configuration repository - otherwise virtual drive images will be exfiltrated twice: mounted filesystem contents, and images themselves.
-Note that `exclude-virtual` extension excludes also ISO images.
+When you install this hook, you should also install [`exclude-virtual`](https://github.com/drivebadger/exclude-virtual) configuration repository - it excludes additional files: ISO images and Hyper-V virtual machine state files.

 Also, you should read [notes about fine tuning this hook](https://github.com/drivebadger/drivebadger/wiki/Exfiltrating-virtual-servers).